http4k/http4k/README.md

 ## Templating Modules
 **Gradle:** ```compile group: "org.http4k", name: "http4k-template-handlebars", version: "1.0.0"```

 The pluggable **http4k** templating API adds `ViewModel` rendering for common templating libraries.
-The implementations provide the following renderers for views that are:
+The implementations provide the a number of renderers for views:
 * Cached on the classpath
 * Cached from the filesystem
 * Hot-Reloading from the filesystem